Happy Hour

 To pull at the threads discovered along the way

-Although Happy Hour was a huge undertaking being a solo-project from its ideation to execution, there was a pivotal moment in the research stage that I could've capitalize on, which could've made for a really interesting but undoubtedly different outcome.
+Although Happy Hour was a huge undertaking being a solo-project from its ideation to execution, there was a pivotal moment in the research stage that I could've capitalized on, which could've made for a really interesting but undoubtedly different outcome.

 In the end, I realize that I had created any news app, especially when I had to utilize borrowed content.
 But as I was reading through the headlines I had in the prototype, it made me realize that content heavily dictates the vibe of Happy Hour.